sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 managed-one     false                                          True        7m1s
 ```

-Let's have a look to the UI, the `dr-hub2` UI simply display `managed-one` cluster not (yet) accepted
+Now let's have a look to the UI.
+The `dr-hub2` UI simply displays `managed-one` cluster as not (yet) accepted:

 ![](https://i.imgur.com/2fnnKe6.png)

-Since the `dr-hub2` is still up and running (luckily no disaster, at least today) we can also take a look to `dr-hub1`.
-It displays `managed-one` as Offline.
+Since the `dr-hub2` is still up and running (luckily no disaster, at least not today) we can also take a look at `dr-hub1`.
+It displays `managed-one` as Offline:

 ![](https://i.imgur.com/zbj4GcA.png)

 ### Accepting `managed-one` in the new HUB

-We must manually accept the `managed-one` cluster in `dr-hub2` HUB using the command like this:
+We need to manually accept the `managed-one` cluster in `dr-hub2` HUB using the command like this:

 ```shell=
  oc patch managedcluster ${managedclustername} -p='{"spec":{"hubAcceptsClient":true}}' --type=merge
 ```

-And verify that the managed cluster has joined.
+And verify that the managed cluster has joined:

 ```shell=
 oc get managedclusters